Ivana505/catoverse-blog/README.md

       - "Home" brings back User to the main page.
       - "Nutrition" and "Health" show blog content related to this topic.
-      - "Funny Cats" is a page where User can comment funny images and be involves in a competition and Weekly prize draws.
+      - "Funny Cats" is a page where User can comment funny images and be involved in a competition and Weekly prize draws.

+- Navigation
  ![navigation](documents/images/navigation_page.png)

+- Social Media Icons
  ![social media icons](documents/images/socialmedia.png)

 - Blog List and Blog Post
-    - Blog post list images with Author's name, Title and main topic, date when the blog is posted and paw icon which shows how many "paws/likes" does each blog have.
+    - Blog post lists include a cat image with these details : Author's name, Title and main topic, date when the blog was posted and paw icon which shows how many "paws/likes" does each blog have.
+    - Blog post includes a blog post with text about specific topic and under the text option to like or comment the page, only for the users who are registered.

 ![Blog Post List](documents/images/blog_post_list.png)